gecko0307/wgpu-dlang/README.md

 ## What is WebGPU?
 It is a new low-level graphics and compute API for the Web that works on top of Vulkan, DirectX 12, or Metal.
 It exposes the generic computational facilities available in today's GPUs in a cross-platform way.

-[wgpu](https://github.com/gfx-rs/wgpu) project is a native WebGPU implementation in Rust that provides a library with C API.
+[wgpu](https://github.com/gfx-rs/wgpu) is a native WebGPU implementation in Rust that compiles to a library with C API, which can be used in any language.

 ## Binding status
 Highly experimental!
-I've tested it only on Windows yet.
+I've tested it only on 64-bit Windows so far.